(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 April soil thaw and first mow rhythm near Oak Park

 Mowing should remove only the top third of the blade on each visit.
-If growth doubled after a warm week, mow again sooner instead of dropping the deck to chase level stripes.
+If growth doubled after a warm week, mow again sooner instead of dropping the deck to chase level stripes for one photo.
 Dull blades show up as tan tips that make the whole lawn look thirsty even when soil moisture is fine a few inches down.
+Steady height through weekly lawn maintenance beats a heroic scalping pass that shocks turf before Memorial paths start wearing the same gate cut twice a day.

 If you host spring sports on the same strip every evening, note compaction early.
 Aeration belongs in a plan with your turf provider, not as a panic pass the day before a party.
-Ask about turf care services when you want seeding, leveling, and renovation style work on a realistic calendar.
+Ask about lawn aeration when traffic and wear stack on the same corner year after year.
+Larger renovation style work—leveling, overseeding, broader repair—belongs in turf care services once water coverage and blade height are already honest.

 Fertilizer timing should follow growth and soil temperature, not only a holiday weekend.
-Heavy nitrogen pushes on cold soil can push tender growth that frost still wants to nip.
-If you already run a program, April is when you confirm the first visit still matches what your yard actually did through March.
+Turf care treatments aligned to what the lawn actually did through March beat heavy nitrogen pushes on cold soil that invite tender growth frost still wants to nip.
+If you already run a program, April is when you confirm the first visit still matches sun lines that moved when storage bins or a new fence changed the map over winter.

-Closing thought: April rewards homeowners who treat Oak Park and River Forest lawns like cool season turf with real spring weather, not like a television ad from another climate.
-Write a short list, take photos, then call so May visits fix the right problems.
+April rewards homeowners who treat Oak Park and River Forest lawns like cool season turf with real spring weather, not like a television ad from another climate.
+Write a short list of south walls, dog paths, and parkway salt lines, take photos in mid morning and late afternoon light, then reach out through contact so May visits fix the right problems.
+When guest paths and Memorial weekends are already on the calendar, the habits in our late April guest paths card on this page line up naturally with the mowing rhythm you establish now.

 April 20, 2026